 Always get travel insurance before you go.
 In the event of serious illness, it could be hours or days before you can be evacuated.
 Check with your insurance provider if the place you’re visiting is covered in your plan.

 Find out what vaccination may be required.
 The CDC provides a country-by-country interactive map of health conditions, including current outbreaks of disease.

 Find out what kind of telecommunications device will work in your destination.
-Will cell phone work and how will you get online access?
+Will cell phones work and how will you get online access?